vulnerability-lookup/gpu-vuln-bench/experiments_report.md

 RoBERTa often benefits from slightly larger batches.
 For example, using a batch of 32 samples per step can reduce gradient noise and stabilize learning, leading to quicker convergence.

+**Figure 1:** Number of GPUs / Batch Size - Illustration 1

 ![# GPUs / Batch Size - Illustration 1](img/gpu-batch-size-example-1.png)

+**Figure 2:** Number of GPUs / Batch Size - Illustration 2

 ![# GPUs / Batch Size - Illustration 2](img/gpu-batch-size-example-2.png)

+Each colored rectangle represents a single training step, corresponding to one processed batch.
+An epoch ends once ``steps_per_epoch`` steps have been completed.

-In our case, the training set contains 657,024 samples.
+In our case, the training split contains 577,872 samples.
 The visualizations use a simplified view to illustrate the concepts more clearly for learning purposes.

-The diagrams above illustrate how batch size, number of GPUs, and dataset size affect training steps per epoch:
+They illustrate how batch size, number of GPUs, and dataset size affect the number of training steps per epoch.

-1. **Batch size per GPU (`per_device_batch`)**: Number of samples each GPU processes in a single step (forward + backward pass).
-2. **Effective batch size (`per_device_batch × #GPUs`)**: Total samples processed per step across all GPUs.
-3. **Step**: One forward + backward pass of the effective batch.
-4. **Epoch**: One full pass over the dataset.

 ## Training results

 | Environment| Final Loss | Final Accuracy | Epochs to Converge | Batch Size | Steps per Epoch    |
 | ---------- | ---------- | -------------- | ------------------ | ---------- | ------------------ |